 When to worry:

-If your bid starts showing these symptoms along with the sneezing then the bird may actually have a respiratory illness.
-Listen at the bird’s chest checking for rattling or a congested sound when the bird is breathing, if you hear this then take the bird to the vet.
+Listen to the bird’s chest and check for rattling or a congested sound when the bird is breathing, if you hear this then take the bird to the vet.

 The vet will examine the bird and test for a respiratory illness.
 Once the vet has diagnosed the bird your bird will be given the appropriate medical treatment.